FloodShao/ROS_Learning/README.md

 3. Install the package husky simulator, as I mentioned in the pdf.
 Using cmd `sudo apt-get install ros-<distro>-husky-simulator`, and remember to replace the `<distro>` to your ros version. i.e. if you are using kinetic, replace `<distro>` with kinetic.
 4. The rest should be the same.
 Build the package, and using `roslaunch` to launch the environment and the node generated.
 The launch file is in the launch folder.

+## ee3305_path_plan_v2

+This folder contains the source code for path plan coded by Guoliang.

+Please refer to the README.md in the ee3305_path_plan_v2 folder.